-All LTIP awards are granted at the discretion of the Board based on the position and impact of the executive on the Company's performance.
+All LTIP awards are granted at the discretion of the Board based on the position and the impact the executive may have on the Company's performance.
 The long-term incentive program is approved by the Board based on the recommendation of the HR Committee.
 The LTIP grant for the CEO is recommended by the HR Committee and approved by the Board.
 The grant levels for other participants are recommended by the CEO and approved by the HR Committee.
 Previous grants are not taken into account when considering grants of new awards.